vaibhavkapase1302/AWS-Services/CloudFormation/readme.md

 # AWS CloudFormation
 * AWS CloudFormation is a service provided by Amazon Web Services (AWS) that allows you to define and manage infrastructure as code.
+* You create a template that describes all the AWS resources that you want and CloudFormation takes care of provisioning and configuring those resources for you.
 * It enables you to create and manage AWS resources such as EC2 instances, VPCs, S3 buckets, and more in a predictable and repeatable manner.
 * With AWS CloudFormation, you can describe your infrastructure in a template file using JSON or YAML syntax.
 * The template file contains the configuration and properties for the AWS resources you want to create.